For Pantry and Produce Market Programs

 The Food Protection Manager Certification is designed to help Kitchen Managers maintain food-safe facilities, prepare against food-borne illness outbreaks and train new food handlers.
 This certification is valid for 5 years and is recognized by our local health departments.
 The certification package includes a two-day class, textbook and proctored exam.
 Because this certification requires a larger commitment, ask your Zone Coordinator and MANNA about how your agency can get connected with Manager’s certification.

-Contact Katy German, Luke Allison or your zone coordinator for more information about requirements regarding food safety training at (828) 299-3663.
+Contact Kaitlyn Smith or your zone coordinator at 828-299-3663 for more information about requirements regarding food safety training.

 For All Partners- Food Safety Counts!

 Prevent Cross-contamination during pick-up, storage and distribution– Avoid contact between chemicals and food, and raw meat and ready-to-eat food.
 Be aware of the big eight allergens– dairy, soy, peanuts, shellfish, tree nuts, wheat, fish (cod, flounder,) and eggs.

 Practice good personal hygiene every day– Wash hands before bare contact with food, while repackaging, or after going to the bathroom and taking out garbage.

 Receive product from approved, reputable suppliers– Check for irregularities in donations: dents, rust, leaks in cans, jars and packages.
 Avoid home-made goods and expired products.

 - Load smart- Be prepared for large and heavy product load with truck straps, extra hands for loading.

 - Be prepared for frozen food with proper refrigeration or coolers/cooler blankets for transport.